We come to know the rising and falling early.

 -Peter Chhim Sensei

-Be free to behold the deep sky in mid-autumn.
-Be free to breath i the breeze of May.
+Be free to behold the deep sky, in mid-autumn.
+Be free to breath in the breeze of May.
 Be free to smell the daisies in the meadow.
 Be free to listen to the sparrows on the birch.
 Most of all, be free to choose your one true self.

-Body lying flat on a last bed, Voices whispering a few last words, Mind watching a fial memory glide past; When will that drama come for you.
+Body lying flat on a last bed, Voices whispering a few last words, Mind watching a final memory glide past; When will that drama come for you.

 -Viith Dalai Lama

-A women who balances action and word weaving shields of spiraling air not bigger- than like like a movie screen but the real-life woman clearing some space to breath.
+A women who balances action and word weaving shields of spiraling air not bigger- than like a movie screen but the real-life woman clearing some space to breathe.